 Prompt and effective self-isolation is a vital step in limiting transmission.
 It is very important that you self-isolate when asked to do so.

 You need to self-isolate in the following instances:

 - If any member of a household has symptoms of COVID-19: all members of the household must self-isolate in line with NHS and government guidance (the NHS website has guidance on how you need to self-isolate).
 The asymptomatic members of the household should avoid contact with the member who is positive.
 For those living with children or with caring responsibilities, go to the gov.uk website for advice on how to reduce the spread of infection in the household.

 - While you wait for your test and results: you and the rest of your household must self-isolate until you have the results of your test.
 The University testing service will aim to provide results within 36 hours of the test.

 - If the result is positive: you and your household must continue to self-isolate (go to the NHS website to find out how long to self-isolate for) in case any members are also incubating the virus.

-- If one member of a household is identified as a close contact of a confirmed case but is asymptomatic: only that member needs to self-isolate, and should socially distance themselves from other household members.
-They must self-isolate for 10 days from the date of last contact with the confirmed case – even if they receive a negative test result.
-If they go on to develop symptoms, then at that point the whole household needs to self-isolate.
+- If you are identified as a close contact of a confirmed case but are asymptomatic: only you need to self-isolate, and you should socially distance yourself from other household members.
+You should only get a test if you develop symptoms.
+You should self-isolate for 10 days from the date of last contact with the confirmed case.
+If you go on to develop symptoms, then at that point the whole household needs to self-isolate.

 Reporting external results

-If you (staff or student) receive a positive test result through a route other than the University Early Alert service (eg via the national NHS service), you must report your result by using the Report a Test button on this page, continue to self-isolate, and report your absence to your department and college.
+If you (staff or student) receive a test result, positive or negative, through a route other than the University Early Alert service (e.g. via the national NHS service), you must report your result by using the Report a Test button on this page.
+If positive, you should continue to self-isolate, and report your absence to your department and college.
 The information you provide will enable the University and/or your college to take any action that may be appropriate to protect our community, and to maintain a full picture of the prevalence of COVID-19 within the collegiate University.